UK coronavirus vaccine prompts immune response in early test

 Hill said that larger trials evaluating the vaccine’s effectiveness, involving about 10,000 people in the U.K. as well as participants in South Africa and Brazil are still underway.
 Another big trial is slated to start in the U.S. soon, aiming to enroll about 30,000 people.

-How quickly scientists are able to determine the vaccine’s effectiveness will depend largely on how much more transmission there is, but Hill estimated they might have sufficient data by the end of the year to decide if the vaccine should be adopted for mass vaccination campaigns.
+How quickly scientists are able to determine the vaccine’s effectiveness will depend largely on how much more transmission there is, but Hill estimated that if there were enough data to prove the vaccine’s efficacy, immunization of some high-risk groups in Britain could begin in December.

 He said the vaccine seemed to produce a comparable level of antibodies to those produced by people who recovered from a COVID-19 infection and hoped that the T-cell response would provide extra protection.

 “There’s increasing evidence that having a T-cell response as well as antibodies could be very important in controlling COVID-19,” Hill said.
-He suggested the immune response might be boosted after a second dose; their trial tested two doses administered about four weeks apart.
+He suggested the immune response might be boosted after a second dose; in a small number of people, their trial tested two doses administered about four weeks apart.

 Hill said Oxford’s vaccine is designed to reduce disease and transmission.
 It uses a harmless virus — a chimpanzee cold virus, engineered so it can’t spread — to carry the coronavirus’ spike protein into the body, which should trigger an immune system response.